Lightning-AI/pytorch-lightning/docs/source/training_tricks.rst

     trainer = Trainer(auto_scale_batch_size=True|'power'|'binsearch')

-Setting the feature to `True` enables `'power'` scaling, that starting from a batch size of 1 keeps double the batch size until an out-of-memory (OMM) error is encountered.
-Setting the argument to `'binsearch'` continue to finetune the batch size by duing a binary search.
+Setting the feature to `True` enables `'power'` scaling, that starting from a batch size of 1 keeps doubling the batch size until an out-of-memory (OOM) error is encountered.
+Setting the argument to `'binsearch'` continues to finetune the batch size by performing a binary search.

 .. note::

-    This feature expects that a `batch_size` field exist in the `hparams` of your model i.e.
-    `model.hparams.batch_size` should exist and will be overridden by the results of this algorithm.
+    This feature expects that a `batch_size` field in the `hparams` of your model, i.e., `model.hparams.batch_size` should exist and will be overridden by the results of this algorithm.

-The scaling algorithm has a number of parameters, that the user can control by invoking the trainer method `.scale_batch_size` themself.
+The scaling algorithm has a number of parameters that the user can control by invoking the trainer method `.scale_batch_size` themself.

 .. code-block:: python